How to Help Your Fall-Apart Child…Pull It Together

 Any advice for this weary mom?

-She was tired, discouraged, and a little disappointed.
-Wondered if she was doing it right.
+She was tired, discouraged, and a little disappointed—wondering if she was doing it right.

 My friend went on to explain.
-Her 12-year-old daughter had been helping with the dishes since she was about three.
-But as their family size grew, she now had to handwash a few extra dishes, mainly pots and pans.
+Her 12-year-old daughter had been helping with the dishes since she was three.
+But as their family grew, she now had to handwash a few extra dishes, mainly pots, and pans.
 Not too difficult of a chore.

 My friend nearly despaired.

-The last thing I ever wanted was to raise kids who are spoiled – too good or too lazy to put in some work.
-Is this normal, kid behavior?
+The last thing I ever wanted was to raise spoiled kids – too good or lazy to put in some work.
+Is this normal kid behavior?
 I mean, I can understand not being thrilled with doing chores. *I* don’t love doing chores.
 But to scream and cry about it?

 I feel like a horrible mom.
 Am I expecting too much from her?
 I know she is capable of washing the dishes, but her attitude . . . ?